Wills and estates

 Some assets do not pass from the deceased to another person through a Will.
 Examples include:

-- jointly-owned property – called 'passing by survivorship'
+- property owned as joint tenants – called 'passing by survivorship'

 - assets from your superannuation or insurance fund – you usually nominate a beneficiary when you take out the policy